- About Us

 Hard floor cleaner: Author and Care2.com healthy living editor Annie Bond (a.k.a.
 Annie Berthold-Bond) recommends this solution for all hard floors (except when directed by the manufacturer to avoid even mild detergents): Combine 1/4 liquid castile soap, up to 1/2 cup white vinegar or lemon juice, and 2 gallons of warm water in a large plastic bucket.
 Use with a mop or sponge.

 Carpet cleaner: To clean and disinfect your carpet, the CHEC recommends blending 1/2 cup baking soda, 1 cup borax, and 1 cup cornmeal.
 Sprinkle mixture over rug and rub with a cloth.
+Be sure to sprinkle, rather than dump, the mixture on your carpet.
+Large clumps of cornmeal could clog your vacuum.
 Let rest for several hours or overnight, then vacuum.
 To remove stains from your carpet, Logan advises mixing 1/4 cup liquid castile soap and 1/3 cup water in a blender until foamy.
 Spread the mixture on the carpet and let sit for a few minutes, then scrub the stain with a brush or clean rag.
 Also, club soda will remove many acidic stains, like coffee, wine, or juice.
 To deal with big carpet spills, pour cornmeal on the spill, wait 15 minutes, then vacuum.

 Glass cleaner: To make your windows shine, you can simply use club soda in a spray bottle.
 Add 1 tsp. of lemon juice to increase your window cleaner’s degreasing power.
 Logan recommends using a terry-cloth cotton rag for best results.